On the Differential Private Data Market: Endogenous Evolution, Dynamic Pricing, and Incentive Compatibility

-This work studies the design of a dynamic market for trading data privacy and focuses on the theoretical analysis of how to optimally design the mechanism rules provided by the buyer and how the mechanism influences the owners' coupled decision makings of reporting and stopping.
+This work studies the design of a dynamic market for trading data privacy and focuses on the theoretical analysis of how to optimally design the mechanism rules and how the mechanism influences the owners' coupled decision makings of reporting and stopping.
 The contributions of this paper are summarized as follows. \begin{itemize} \item[1.]
 We propose a dynamic market model for trading the privacy of data using differential privacy, based on the fundamental tradeoff of privacy and utility of data in differential privacy.
 We consider that each owner has a dual privacy preference and model the generation of each owner's privacy preference by introducing an instrumental kernel function which captures the endogenous instrumental component of the preference and treating the intrinsic component as an independent exogenous shock.
 The market model consists of a privacy allocation rule that specifies $\epsilon_{t}$ in each period $t$ and two payment rules to compensate the owners' privacy loss.
 Our model allows each owner to leave the market at the end of any period by using a stopping rule.
 The buyer also design a posted-price rule that is independent of owners' privacy preferences to influence the owners' stopping decisions.

 \item[2.]
 The owners' strategic interactions are modeled as a dynamic Bayesian game when each owner makes coupled decisions of reporting and stopping.
 We define a stopping problem for each owner when he dynamically chooses how to report his privacy preference to the buyer.
 A new notion of dynamic incentive compatibility (DIC) is defined based on the Bellman equation, which captures robustness of the model to the coupled deviations from truthful reporting decisions and optimal stopping behaviors.